Hypertension

 What causes hypertension?

-• Kidney disease can sometimes lead to high blood pressure.
+• Kidney disease can sometimes lead to elevated blood pressure

-• They may also do a heart risk assessment based on factors such as your age, sex, ethnicity, cholesterol levels, smoking history, blood pressure and family history.
+You cannot ‘feel’ hypertension.
+Usually, those people who have hypertension will be unaware of it until they get tested by a doctor, nurse, or pharmacist.
+Most GPs will check your blood pressure when they see you, just in case.
+They may also do a heart risk assessment based on factors such as your age, sex, ethnicity, cholesterol levels, smoking history, blood pressure, and family history.

-There are many medications that can help to lower blood pressure including:
+Many medications can help lower blood pressure including:

 • Beta-blockers